-168 Further information or advice
+162 Further information or advice

-After hearing all parties on the day of the hearing, the appeal authority -
+After hearing all parties on the day of the hearing, the appeal authority - may in considering its decision request any further information from any party to the appeal hearing or conduct any investigation which it considers necessary;

-- (a) may in considering its decision request any further information from any party to the appeal hearing or conduct any investigation which it considers necessary; - (b) may postpone the matter for a reasonable period to obtain further information or advice, in which case it must without delay make a decision as contemplated by paragraph (c); - (c) must within 21 days after the last day of the hearing, issue its decision on the appeal together with the reasons therefor.
+- (b) may postpone the matter for a reasonable period to obtain further information or advice, in which case it must without delay make a decision as contemplated by paragraph (c); - (c) must within 21 days after the last day of the hearing, issue its decision on the appeal together with the reasons therefor.

-169 Decision of appeal authority
+163 Decision of appeal authority

-- The appeal authority may confirm, vary or revoke the decision of the Municipal Planning Tribunal or Land Development Officer and may include an award of costs. - (2) The presiding officer must sign the decision of the appeal authority and any order made by it.
+(1) The appeal authority may confirm, vary or revoke the decision of the Municipal Planning Tribunal or Authorised Official and may include an award of costs.

+(2) The presiding officer must sign the decision of the appeal authority and any order made by it.

-170 Notification of decision
+164 Notification of decision

-The registrar must notify the parties of the decision of the appeal authority in terms of section 169, together with the reasons therefor within seven days after the appeal authority handed down its decision.
+The registrar must notify the parties of the decision of the appeal authority, together with the reasons therefor within seven days after the appeal authority handed down its decision.

-171 Directives to Municipality
+165 Directives to Municipality

-The appeal authority must, in its decision, give directives to the Municipality concerned as to how such a decision must be implemented and which of the provisions of the Act and the Regulations have to be complied with by the Municipality as far as implementation of the decision is concerned.
+The appeal authority must, in its decision, give directives to the Municipality concerned as to how such a decision must be implemented and which of the provisions of the Act and the Regulations have to be complied with by the municipality as far as implementation of the decision is concerned.